 Visit the Firefly Trail in East Athens & Downtown

-On October 20, 2017, the long-awaited Firefly Trail officially opened in Athens-Clarke County with the ribbon-cutting of our first .3-mile segment, which includes a stunning 500'-long bridge over the North Oconee River and a connection to Dudley Park and the North Oconee River Greenway.
-The remainder of the .8-mile segment will open in December 2017, with funding to complete the eight miles in Athens-Clarke County and Winterville available, thanks to voter passage of the TSPLOST initiative.
+On October 20, 2017, the first segment of the long-awaited Firefly Trail officially opened in Athens-Clarke County with the ribbon-cutting for .3-miles of paved trail, including a stunning 500'-long bridge over the North Oconee River and connections to Dudley Park and the North Oconee River Greenway.
+Another 0.5 miles of the trail opened a few months later, and construction of the remaining 7 miles of trail in Athens-Clarke and Winterville is underway, thanks to voter passage of the TSPLOST initiative.

-The trail is accessible by foot and bicycle to downtown Athens and the Lexington Road Park-and-Ride lot.
-If you're driving, parking is available at Dudley Park ("Greenway Only" spaces at the waterwheel off E Broad St. or the Poplar St. lot) and the Classic Center (paid).
+The trail is accessible by foot and bicycle from downtown Athens and the Lexington Road Park-and-Ride lot.
+If you're driving, parking is available at the west end at Dudley Park ("Greenway Only" spaces at the waterwheel off E Broad St. or the Poplar St. Greenway lot) and the Classic Center (paid).
 East-end parking is available at the Lexington Road Park-and-Ride lot.
 Use caution crossing the highway to reach the trailhead on Old Winterville Road.

 For more information on construction and opening dates, visit ACC's Firefly Trail page.

 Jump down for FAQs about visiting the trail

 Questions about your visit?
 Start here.